zhaosina/multi_turn_EasyR1/README.md

 - Support PPO, Reinforce++ and RLOO for VLMs.
 - Support ulysses parallelism for VLMs.
 - Support more VLM architectures.

+> [!NOTE]
+> We will not provide scripts for supervised fine-tuning and inference in this project.
+If you have such requirements, we recommend using [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).

 ### Known bugs